MJoergen/bcomp/log.md

 The following picture shows output from the simulation.
 ![alt text](https://github.com/MJoergen/bcomp/blob/master/img/Simulation.png "")
+At the bottom we see the control logic.
+The first cycle sets CO and MI high.
+That copies the program counter to the memory address register.
+The value of the program counter can currently be seen on the data bus (value 0x0B).

+Second cycle sets RO and II high.
+That copies the memory contents to the instruction register.
+The instruction op code can currently be seen on the data bus (value 0x80).

+Third cycle, it sets CE high, which increments the program counter.

+Fourth cycle, the program counter has been incremented from 0x0B to 0x0C.
+Control module sets IO and JC high.
+That performs a conditional jump, based on whether the register 'carry_reg' is high.
+In this case that is true, so the jump is performed.
+The destination address is currently seen on the data bus (value 0x00).

+Cycles five through eight are empty.

+After that the next instruction fetch proceeds, by once again setting CO and MI high.

+## Synthesis

 The current design uses 19% of the available logic in the FPGA and can run at up to 141 MHz.

+## TODO

-..* TODO: Make a more extensive test of the CPU and all it's instructions and capabilities.
+..* Make a more extensive test of the CPU and all it's instructions and capabilities.
-..* TODO: Increase memory, so larger programs can be stored.
+..* Increase memory, so larger programs can be stored.
-..* TODO: Add more instructions.
+..* Add more instructions.